 A virtual laboratory (RL2020) will be established to showcase new best practice, ensure harmonisation of laboratory procedures and to build confidence and mutual recognition of results.
 There will be a strong focus on exchanging best practices between the EU and China and will ensure that there is a full understanding of food safety and authenticity requirements to support compliance of exporting companies with both the EU and Chinese requirements, in support of enhancing bilateral trade of food/agri-food commodities.
 Emphasis will be placed on reaching consistent laboratory testing regimes as well as food safety standards underpinned by robust risk assessment, with the aim of bolstering consumer confidence in both jurisdictions.

-Leader: Martin Rose (Fera Science Ltd., UK)
+Leader: Susan MacDonald (Fera Science Ltd., UK)

 Knowledge transfer, together with training, is the key instrument for reinforcing cooperation and increasing the level of collaboration as well as enhancing synergy between the EU and China in food safety area.
 All training, dissemination and exploitation activities will be channelled through WP6 to ensure effective management and achievement of the project aims.
 WP6 will deal with communication within the project partners and support the working synergies to be found between on-going EC projects.
 It will maximise impact delivery in terms of improving safety of food supply and increasing consumer confidence in imported/exported agri-food products.